2021 Iraqi parliamentary election

 Parliamentary elections were held in Iraq on 10 October 2021.
-The elections decide the 329 members of the Council of Representatives who will in turn elect the Iraqi president and confirm the prime minister.
+The elections determined the 329 members of the Council of Representatives who in turn elected the Iraqi president and confirmed the prime minister.
 25 million voters are eligible to take part in Iraq's fifth parliamentary election since the 2003 US-led invasion and the first since the 2019 Iraqi October Revolution.
-The election result led to the 2021 Baghdad clashes.
+The election result led to the protests in Baghdad and an 11 month long political crisis.

 Background

-The elections were originally due to be held in 2022 but were brought forward to June 2021 due to the 2019–2021 Iraqi protests.
-They were delayed until October as the Independent High Electoral Commission asked for more time to organize "free and fair elections", which the cabinet of Iraq approved on 19 January 2021.
+The elections were originally due to be held in 2022, but were brought forward to June 2021 due to the 2019–2021 Iraqi protests.
+They were then delayed until October as the Independent High Electoral Commission asked for more time to organize "free and fair elections", which the cabinet of Iraq approved on 19 January 2021.

 Electoral system

 The electoral system was changed following the last parliamentary elections amid the 2019–2021 Iraqi protests.
-Previously conducted under proportional representation calculated using the Webster/Sainte-Laguë method with the governorates as constituencies, the 2021 elections were conducted under single non-transferable vote in 83 multi-member constituencies.
-One-quarter of total seats are reserved for women in the constituencies, while nine are reserved for minorities (5 for Christians and 1 each for Yazidis, Shabaks, Mandaeans and Feyli Kurds).
+Previously conducted under proportional representation calculated using the Webster/Sainte-Laguë method with the governorates as constituencies, the 2021 elections were conducted under single non-transferable vote.
+Of the 329 total seats, 320 were elected in 83 multi-member constituencies ranging in size from 3 to 5 seats.
+One seat in each constituency is reserved for the most voted woman.
+Nine seats are reserved for minorities (5 for Christians and 1 each for Yazidis, Shabaks, Mandaeans and Feyli Kurds).